strickyak/coco-shelf/README.md

 ## For Ubuntu Linux on 64-bit Intel or AMD
 Use a modern Linux distro on an x86_64 platform.

-Clone this coco-shelf repo, cd into it, and just type `make`.
+1. Clone this coco-shelf repo
+1. cd into it
+1. Execute `sh prepare-ubuntu-24-04.sh`
+   (it will need your password to update and install)
+1. Execute `make`

 Let me know what goes wrong!

-It can take 8 minutes or more to build everything, and it needs perhaps 1.7 GB of disk.
+It can take 15 minutes or more to build everything, and it needs perhaps 1.7 GB of disk.

 ## Example: For Ubuntu 22.10 x64 at Digital Ocean: